-The Biodiversity Collections Network (BCoN) is a five-year national initiative funded by the U.S. National Science Foundation (NSF) to support the development of a new, sustainable community of practice that will ensure that all U.S. biodiversity collections are digitally available for research, education, informed decision-making, and other scholarly and creative activities.
+The Biodiversity Collections Network (BCoN) emerged from a five-year national initiative funded by the U.S. National Science Foundation (NSF DBI 1441785) to support the development of a new, sustainable community of practice that will ensure that all U.S. biodiversity collections are digitally available for research, education, informed decision-making, and other scholarly and creative activities.

-BCoN is the official Web site for the project and has been designed to support the development of a new networked, user community.
+This is the official website for the project and has been designed to support the development of a new networked, user community.
 This site has also been designed to allow all interested parties to review and comment on documents and programs developed by the project.
 So, we hope that you will create a profile and contribute to this national initiative.

 It has been widely reported (Manyika et al., 2011; Davenport et al., 2012; Mayer-Schönberger & Cukier, 2013) that society is on the threshold of a new era of “Big Data” in which new technologies will be used to mine and rapidly analyze data on a vast scale.
 Such technologies are yielding impressive results that inform scientific, commercial, public health, and policy decisions (e.g., Onnela et al., 2007; Ginsberg et al., 2009; Reshef et al., 2011; Hanken 2013).
 The biocollections community has yet to fully realize the implications and benefits of this emergent field of data analysis.
 Biocollections in the United States are the result of nearly 250 years of scientific investigations, discovery, and inventories of living and fossil species from around the world.
 Scientists have amassed, annotated, and curated more than one billion specimens in more than 1600 institutions across the United States (AIBS, 2013).
 These specimens and their associated data are heavily used for research and education.
 But if the totality of the collections’ data could be accessed and mined online, the benefits to the environment, public health, food safety, commerce, and national security communities will be transformative.